Skip to main content

 print(result)

-Use custom functions to route tasks to different stages based on the agent's reasoning.
+Use plain functions to route the task to different downstream stages based on the agent's reasoning.

 from abstra.ai import run_agent, FilesTools